studienkollegBank Account in Germany for Students: Complete Guide 2026

 Tips to save on rent:

 German supermarkets are some of the cheapest in Western Europe.
-Budget-conscious students typically spend 200-250 EUR/month:
+Budget-conscious students spend 200-250 EUR/month:

 Since 2024, many universities include a Deutschlandticket (49 EUR/month for all regional public transport in Germany) as part of the Semesterbeitrag.
 If your Studienkolleg includes this, your additional transport costs are essentially zero.